jackgrayner/bat_LPS_RNA/README.md

+# Male-biased immune ageing in a polygynous bat

 ## Abstract

-Bats have attracted considerable recent interest for their longevity and ability to withstand infection by a range of pathogens, but few studies have examined immune responses as a function of age, sex, or social status.
-We investigated immune variation by comparing whole-blood transcriptomes of wild greater spear-nosed bats, Phyllostomus hastatus, before and after ex vivo exposure to lipopolysaccharide, a characteristic of gram-negative bacterial pathogens.
-This species exhibits an extreme harem-polygynous mating system, which has pervasive consequences on life history traits, including male-biased mortality.
-We observe strong interindividual variation in immune responses, with males and older bats each mounting stronger inflammatory responses.
-Males also show steeper patterns of age-related variation in immune profiles, suggesting their earlier mortality is associated with accelerated immunosenescence.
-We did not detect largescale differences in immune responses between males of different social status, suggesting that—unlike many primates—individual immune variation is not strongly influenced by social adversity.
-Our findings support recent calls for a more nuanced approach to understanding immune adaptations in bats that considers the multifarious ways in which species and individuals differ in ecology, resource allocation, and selection.
+Bats have attracted considerable interest for their extraordinary longevity and ability to withstand infection by a range of pathogens without major harm.
+Yet, little is known about the relationship between these two characteristics, or how they differ across individuals.
+We investigated sources of immune variation in wild greater spear-nosed bats, Phyllostomus hastatus, before and after ex vivo exposure to lipopolysaccharide, a membrane component of gram-negative bacteria.
+This species exhibits an extreme harem-polygynous mating system and strongly male-biased mortality, offering the valuable opportunity to explore effects of differences in life history and social status on immunity.
+We observe striking immunological variation associated with sex and age, with males and older bats mounting stronger inflammatory responses, but did not find evidence of strong social influences.
+Sex and age also interacted, revealing male-biased slopes of age-related variation in immunity, consistent with an association between mortality and accelerated immunosenescence.
+Our findings support recent calls for a nuanced approach to understanding immune adaptations and extended longevity in bats informed by individual and species-level differences in ecology, resource allocation, and selection.
+These widely overlooked sources of variation could offer valuable insights into connections between immunity and differences in resistance to disease, mortality, and age-related deterioration.

 ## Description of methods